Ad-din Foundation

-Ad-din Foundation is non-profit foundation that provides social and healthcare services to the poor.
+Ad-din Foundation is a non-profit foundation in Bangladesh that provides social and healthcare services to the poor.

 History

 The organization was set up in 1980 in Jessore District by Sheikh Akijuddin and Mohammad Sharif Husain.
 The charity runs a hospital, women's medical college, orphanages, and social programs like HIV awareness.
-The hospitals are located in Moghbazar, Dhaka and Munshiganj.
+The hospitals are located in Moghbazar, Dhaka, Khulna, Jashore and Munshiganj.